bokkypoobah/GimliToken/audit/README.md

 * **LOW IMPORTANCE** In *Gimli*, `balances[MULTISIG_WALLET_ADDRESS] = safeAdd(balances[owner], TOTAL_SUPPLY - CROWDSALE_AMOUNT - VESTING_1_AMOUNT - VESTING_2_AMOUNT);`
   does not need the `safeAdd(balances[owner]...` or should be `safeAdd(balances[MULTISIG_WALLET_ADDRESS]...`
   * [x] Fixed in [8d450ed](https://github.com/thegimliproject/GimliToken/commit/8d450edc7007403b14902ad2c95cd1dd087e7f5f)
+* **LOW IMPORTANCE** Increase the minimum Solidity version number from `^0.4.11` to `^0.4.16`.
+Review the bugfixes in the Solidity [releases](https://github.com/ethereum/solidity/releases) list to confirm your target version
+  * [x] Gimli will leave the pragma compiler version as 0.4.11, but will deploy with a recent compiler version (check EtherScan)

 <br />